-“Marketing is the process by which an organization relates creatively, productively and profitably to the market, with the aim of creating and satisfying customers within the parameters of the organization” Phllip Kotler and Joanne Scheff
+“Marketing is the process by which an organization engages creatively, productively, and profitably with the marketplace for the purpose of creating and satisfying customers within the organization’s parameters” Phllip Kotler and Joanne Scheff

-If marketing is a relational process, digital marketing is the same process, optimized and adapted to the reality of the 21st century, where we are constantly connected with people, companies and organizations online.
+If marketing is a relational process, digital marketing is the same process, optimized and adapted to the reality of the 21st century, in which we are constantly connected with people, companies and organizations online.

-Like the traditional, digital marketing is about creating relationships.
+Like traditional marketing, digital marketing is about creating relationships.
 It is a social, interactive and participatory process.
-However, unlike traditional marketing, limits on its reach are practically nonexistent.
+However, unlike traditional marketing, limits to its reach are virtually non-existent.

-The online experience has been growing in recent decades, and just look at the reality we live in 2020 to realize that the experience of human socialization has changed forever.
+Living online has been growing in recent decades, and just look at the reality we live in 2020 to realize that the experience of human socialization has changed forever.

-The covid-19 pandemic has accentuated this trend, where everything can be done online.
-If before we shared our experiences – work, shopping, socializing, entertainment, information, etc. – between online and offline, these recent times have proven that not only is it possible, but for many, it is also convenient and desirable, that all these areas of life are experienced through the internet.
+The covid-19 pandemic has accentuated this trend, in which everything can be done online.
+If before we shared our experiences – work, shopping, conviviality, entertainment, information, etc. – between online and offline, recent times have proven that it is not only possible, but, for many, it is also convenient and desirable, that all these areas of life are experienced through the internet.

-If you do not have digital marketing in your business yet, it is likely that, by this time, you have started to see its benefits.
+If you still don’t have digital marketing in your business, it’s likely that, by now, you’ve started to see its advantages.
 More than ever, it is clear that online, with its methods and tools, is here to stay.
-The paradigm, which was already changing, solidified when we realized that we can access practically all areas of our professional and social life without leaving home.
+The paradigm, which was already changing, solidified when we realized that we can access virtually all areas of our professional and social life without leaving home.

 If online communication was already a fundamental strategic axis, used by all types of companies, brands and organizations, nowadays it is particularly important for small and medium-sized companies, for which it becomes more challenging and expensive to reach the public through traditional methods.

-Both online and traditional communication must be carefully planned and implemented in order to obtain the desired results.
-Whatever your area of expertise, your business needs, more than ever, digital marketing.
+Both online and traditional media communication must be carefully planned and put into practice in order to obtain the desired results.
+Whatever your area of expertise, your business needs digital marketing more than ever.
 Start implementing it now, to experience the following advantages:

 1 – Know your target audience

 The target audience is your ideal customer.
-The one for whom your product is more appealing and who is more likely to acquire it, once you know it.
-The definition of the target audience, whether it concerns a brand, a specific product, or an advertising campaign, must be judicious and does not dispense with in-depth knowledge about the demographic, psychographic, consumption habits, and behaviors of that same customer.
-Digital marketing allows you to learn about all these factors.
+The one for whom your product is most appealing and who will be most likely to purchase it once they get to know you.
+The definition of the target audience, whether it concerns a brand, a specific product, or an advertising campaign, must be careful and does not dispense with in-depth knowledge of the demographic, psychographic characteristics, consumption habits, and behavior of that same customer.
+Digital marketing allows you to become aware of all these factors.

 Nowadays, we have the possibility of an unprecedented interaction.
-When previously, you could only know who these customers were and where, currently, using digital tools, you can come to know the feelings, needs and desires of your target audience and define how you can satisfy them.
+When previously, you could only know who these customers were and where they were, currently, with the use of digital tools, you can come to know the feelings, needs and desires of your target audience and define how you can satisfy them.

 2 – Know your customers